-6.1 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A.

-6.2 Paragraph 18 and 19 of the NPPF states that the Government is committed to securing economic growth and ensuring that the planning system does everything it can to support sustainable economic growth.
-The objective of this indicator is therefore, to assess whether sufficient employment space is being provided that assists in encouraging economic growth within Chelmsford.

-6.3 This indicator considers the gross permitted employment floorspace by type between April 2014 and March 2015.
-Employment floorspace is defined by the Use Classes Order (B1a, b, c, B2, and B8) and recorded below in Table 18.
+- 6.1 This indicator is identified as Core Output Indicator MG3(iv) within Theme I (Managing Growth) of the LDF Monitoring Framework attached at Appendix A. - 6.2 Paragraph 18 and 19 of the NPPF states that the Government is committed to securing economic growth and ensuring that the planning system does everything it can to support sustainable economic growth.
+The objective of this indicator is therefore, to assess whether sufficient employment space is being provided that assists in encouraging economic growth within Chelmsford. - 6.3 This indicator considers the gross permitted employment floorspace by type between April 2015 and March 2016.
+Employment floorspace is defined by the Use Classes Order (B1a, b, c, B2, and B8) and recorded below in Table 16. - 6.4 The largest increase in floorspace falls within use class B1a, accounting for 39% of the total permitted floorspace.
+This was followed by B1c floorspace which accounted for 29% of the total permitted floorspace. - 6.5 Table 17 demonstrates the approvals for flexible floorspace within the B Use Class categories.

-6.4 Whilst the largest increase in floorspace appears to fall within use class B1a, a number of planning approvals granted in 2014/15 allowed for flexible uses to implemented.
-This means that whilst B1a is approved, a number of other use classes (such as A1 retail, A4 restaurants etc.) are also approved which can be implemented as an alternative.
-Of the 8,347 sq.m. of B1a floorspace permitted (as shown in Table 18), 6,334 sq.m. is for flexible uses which means it cannot be guaranteed that B1a use will be implemented.

-6.5 Table 19 demonstrates the approvals for flexible floorspace within the B Use Class categories.

-Table 18 - Permitted Floorspace sqm
+Table 16 - Permitted Floorspace sqm

 Use Class Floorspace

-Bla 8,347
+Bla 2,114

-BIb 0
+BIb 70

-Blc 450
+Blc 1,547

-B2 4,243
+B2 932

+B8 720

+Total 5,383